Amir Gulistan Janjua

 Amir Gulistan Janjua (14 August 1925 – 19 February 2019) was a military officer who served as a governor of the North-West Frontier Province of Pakistan.
 He also served as the ambassador to UAE, Nepal and Saudi Arabia.

-Early life and family
+Life

 He was born on 14 August 1925 in village Gorha Rajgan, Chakwal District.
 His father, Raja Feroz Khan Janjua, then a Havildar of the 56th Punjabi Rifles (Frontier Force), upon hearing the birth news of the son at Fort Lockhart, shared this news with a local Malik.
 The Malik looked jubilantly at Fort Gulistan and said, "Amir of Gulistan has arrived".
 So, the child was named Amir Gulistan.

 He was awarded Sitara-e-Quaid-e-Azam and Tamgha-e-Pakistan, Nishan-e-Taj (Iran), Grand Order of Kokab (Jordan) and Order of Gorkha Dakshina Bahu (Nepal).

 Janjua died on 19 February 2019 in Rawalpindi.